April 7, 2023

 Virtual assistant work

-You may need to spend some time doing unpaid work (or low-paying work) in order to build up your portfolio, before finding quality clients.
+Fair warning: you may need to spend some time doing unpaid work (or low-paying work) in order to create a portfolio that is likely to attract quality clients.

 Most freelance opportunities offer flexible hours and a “work-anywhere” arrangement.
 If you’re wondering how to make money in college without even leaving your dorm room, freelancing may be the right fit for you!